Tasting wines from across the world at the International Wine Fair in Daejeon, the largest wine competition in Asia

 Most of the wine had come from Western Europe, but we enjoyed the opportunity to sample some Mongolian vodka and traditional Korean liquors.

-The main event at the festival is the battle for the Asia Wine Trophy.
+The main event at the International Wine Fair is the battle for the Asia Wine Trophy.
 More than 4,000 wines from around the globe entered the competition which was judged by 160 wine experts.

 The winner hadn’t been confirmed whilst we were there, but our favourite was a seasonal Spatburgunder Rose from Germany; warm and sweet – it really did taste like Christmas.